LEWD & LASCIVIOUS BEHAVIOR kansas law

 (2) severity level 9, person felony, if committed in the presence of a person under 16 years of age.

 You need an attorney you trust to represent and advocate for you.
-Remember that no the other side aren't working for you, and aren't your friends.
+Remember that the other side aren't working for you, and aren't your friends.
 Hiring Attorney T. Morton may be the most important decision you make.
-Call now for your free consultation 913.602.7288
+Call now for your free 20 minute consultation 913.602.7288.